pdfcrunch/pdfcrunch.github.io/collections/_posts/2024-03-04-local-llm-to-replace-copilot.md

 image: "/assets/images/gen/blog/2024-03-04-local-llm-to-replace-copilot/banner.png"
 ---

 We investigate using a local large language model (LLM) to replace Github Copilot.
 We'll use the [StarCoder2 model from HuggingFace](https://huggingface.co/blog/starcoder2), as it is quite new and shows great promise, and we'll host it with [ollama](https://ollama.com/), which just a few hours ago announced support for StarCoder2.
+Then we point VSCode to *ollama + StarCoder2* using the [Continue VSCode extension](https://continue.dev/).

 ## Ollama